-J. Role of the Faculty Advisors
+I. Role of the Faculty Advisors

 The Faculty Advisor provides a supportive role to the field education component of the student's curriculum.
-The MSW Advisor assists MSW students in registering for the appropriate practicum using the section number of the assigned Faculty Liaison and the appropriate Integrative Seminar, when needed.
+The MSW or MS ABA Advisor assists MSW students in registering for the appropriate practicum using the section number of the assigned Faculty Liaison and the appropriate Integrative Seminar, when needed.
 Advisors also can help students to take courses that would best prepare them for the specific practicum they are planning.